gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 * The node transmitting the 1 will detect the bus as 0, indicating that it has lost control (remember a 1 is recessive, and get's "overwritten" by a 1 due to the open-drain drive).
 This node will back-off, stop transmitting, and try again later.

 After understanding the arbitration process explained above, it's clear that **CAN messages with lower numbered identifiers will therefore take priority over those with higher identifiers**.

+{{% tip %}}
+Car thieves have been cleverly using a special transmitter that also drives to the recessive level to override other messages on a vehicles CAN bus network, which has allowed them to break in and steal cars by accessing the CAN bus from the front headlights[^bib-ken-tindell-keyless-car-theft].
+See [CAN Injection: Keyless Car Theft](https://kentindell.github.io/2023/04/03/can-injection/) for more info.
+{{% /tip %}}

 The below image shows arbitration happening with a real-world scope capture, by showing the changing dominant bus voltage as driving transceivers lose arbitration and "drop" off the bus.